onderjan/machine-check/core/machine-check/README.md

-# machine-check - a formal verification tool for digital systems
+# machine-check: a formal verification tool for digital systems

-machine-check is a tool for formal verification of digital system properties, currently in a proof-of-concept stage.
+Machine-check is a tool for formal verification of digital system properties, currently in a proof-of-concept stage.
 Currently, [Computation Tree Logic](https://en.wikipedia.org/wiki/Computation_tree_logic) properties of hardware systems written in the [Btor2 language](https://doi.org/10.1007/978-3-319-96145-3_32) can be verified.
 In the future, support of more system descriptions is planned, such as machine-code (assembly) and source-code programs.

 **The tool is currently in a proof-of-concept stage, with poor performance compared to state-of-the-art tools.
-Use tools like [ABC](https://github.com/berkeley-abc/abc) or [AVR](https://github.com/aman-goel/avr) if you want to actually verify Btor2 systems.**
+Use tools such as [ABC](https://github.com/berkeley-abc/abc) or [AVR](https://github.com/aman-goel/avr) if you want to actually verify Btor2 systems.**

 # Installation